ericmoritz/wsdemo/README.md

     {language}-{platform}

-For instance if you wrote an echo server using `bash` and `nc` the srver name would be `bash-nc`.
+For instance if you wrote an echo server using `bash` and `nc` the server name would be `bash-nc`.
 You can add additional demarcations if needed.
-For instance the Python tornado example has a single threaded and a multiprocessor version which go by the name `python-tornado-1` and `python-tornado-N`.
+For instance the Python tornado example has a single threaded version and a multiprocessor version which go by the name `python-tornado-1` and `python-tornado-N`.

 Finally you need to add your server to the server list in `wsdemo_bench.app.src` configuration file.

 ## Running the benchmark